What is a Cervicogenic Headache?

 What Else Could It Be?

-Other more concerning medical conditions that may cause neck pain and headache and require urgent evaluation include:
+Other more serious medical conditions that may cause neck pain and headache include:

 • Internal Carotid or Vertebral artery dissection